 Most exciting moment to visit is when the market vendors pack up their produce for the day, and the summer heat resides herself in the narrow alleys around the square.
 Try to find a spot at a local bar or tavern and sip on your

 The Pantheon must be one of my favorite places in Rome to visit.
 Once an ancient Roman temple, then the oldest church and currently a mausoleum, the Pantheon is many things in one.
-Although it is a major tourist attraction, you can visit it for free!
+Although it is a major tourist attraction, you can visit it without paying an entrance fee, making it by far the most popular free thing to do in Rome!

 The Pantheon started out as an ancient temple for All Gods.
 In its current form, it was built around 126 ACE on the site of the first temple (27 BCE till 14 ACE) leaving the inscription on the facade.
 This caused many misunderstanding by later scholars.
 The building